x-tabdeveloping/scikit-embeddings/README.md

-# tokendo
+# scikit-embeddings
-Tokenizer components for scikit-learn pipelines.
+Utilites for training word and document embeddings in scikit-learn pipelines.